oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 ```

 #### Configure log files to use a volume
 The domain log files must be written to a volume that can be shared between the `weblogic-server` and `fluentd` containers.
+The following elements are required to accomplish this:

+* `logHome` must be a path that can be shared between containers
+* `logHomeEnabled` must be set to `true` so that the logs will be written outside the pod and persist across pod restarts
+* A `volume` must be defined that the log files will reside on.
+In the example `emptyDir` is a volume that gets created empty when a Pod is created.
+It will persist across pod restarts but deleting the pod would delete the `emptyDir` content.
+* The `volumeMounts` mounts the named volume created with `emptyDir` and establishes the base path for accessing the volume.

 NOTE: For brevity only the paths to the relevant configuration being added is shown.
 A complete example of a domain definition is at the end of this document.